club-cooking/cloud696/content/mixes/aaja-202310/index.md

 {{< imgprocess "images/featured.jpg" Resize "500x" >}}

-Soz for the late upload but you good things come to those who wait and this was a gooden (except for the unintentional reload), so defo give it a relisten.
+Soz for the late upload but good things come to those who wait and this was a gooden (except for the unintentional reload), so defo give it a relisten.

 Playing through new bits from  Laurel Halo, Loraine James, Pangaea, Creation Rebel and ofc Ewen still playing bits of the new TIRZAH.